- Create locations, sub-locations, policies, and custom lists

-- Deploy locations, policies, and custom lists they created or modified.
+- Deploy locations, sub-locations, policies, and custom lists they created or modified.

-- View and analyze DNS event data on the Dashboard, threat, acceptable use policy, and DNS Summary reports based on assigned locations.
+- View and analyze DNS event data on the Dashboard, threat, access control, and DNS Summary reports based on assigned locations.

 - Schedule a report.
 Report results are based on the locations that the tenant administrator is allowed to access.